cccccc96/ESTEC/README.md

 ### Motivated Case 2

-We use another example(RAM) to illustrate.
+We use another example(RAM) to illustrate (code in package ram).
 This is a simple RAM, which allows for writing data to a specified address and reading data from a specified address.

 ```scala
 class RAM(size:Int,width:Int) extends Module {